 Life lasts longer than you think, for most of us anyway.
 I think you can very well do both in your lifetime!

 I would recommend getting training to be an English teacher if you can afford it now, and then you’d be ready to teach right away and you always have that training to fall back on no matter what.
 The startups of opening a boutique could be really expensive, but the nice thing about the Internet age is you can also do things like open up an Internet boutique and get started there without having to pay rent and utilities on a storefront.
 Plus while it’s starting up (usually pretty slow) you could teach at the same time.
-Then when you want to switch your focus, you already have a following excitingly waiting for the store.posted almost 4 years ago
+Then when you want to switch your focus, you already have a following excitingly waiting for the store.posted about 4 years ago

 I agree with MurasakiNeko :)